lunchboxer/spelling-master/src/lib/level3-glossary.md

 : A married woman.
 "He went to the movies with his wife."

 willow
 : Tree with long, thin leaves.
-"The willow's branches swayed gracefully in the breeze."
+"The willow’s branches swayed gracefully in the breeze."

 winter
 : Coldest season of the year.
 "Everything is covered in snow during winter."